Thomas E. Drew: Civilian career

-Upon retirement, General Drew served as the executive director of the Addison County branch of the Retired Senior Volunteer Program (RSVP), a non-profit community service provider in Castleton.
+Upon retirement, Drew served as executive director of Old Homestead Community Center, a Castleton, Vermont nonprofit that provides essential services to seniors and children.
+After four years in this role, he became executive director of the Addison County branch of the Retired Senior Volunteer Program (RSVP).

 Subsequent military career

 In 2006, Drew returned to military service as deputy adjutant general with a state commission as a brigadier general.
 Drew served as deputy adjutant general until 2009, when he was voluntarily recalled to active duty as a colonel.
 He deployed to Afghanistan for Operation Enduring Freedom as deputy commander of the 86th Infantry Brigade Combat Team (Mountain).
 During the deployment Drew reached age 60, the mandatory age for retirement from the military, but remained in Afghanistan and continued to serve.
 Upon redeploying from Afghanistan Drew returned to the military's Retired Reserve and resumed his state duties as deputy adjutant general.

 In 2012 Michael Dubie was appointed as deputy commander of United States Northern Command.
 Upon Dubie's August 3, 2012, resignation as Vermont's adjutant general to assume his new duties, Drew succeeded him as adjutant general.
 Drew was subsequently promoted to major general (Vermont), and served out the remainder of Dubie's term.

-On February 21, 2013, the Vermont General Assembly elected Steven A. Cray to serve as adjutant general.
-(In Vermont, the adjutant general is elected for a two-year term in secret balloting by a combined meeting of the Vermont House of Representatives and Vermont State Senate in February of each odd-numbered year.)
+Drew was not a candidate for a full term in 2013.
+On February 21, 2013, the Vermont General Assembly elected Steven A. Cray as Drew's successor.
+(In Vermont, the adjutant general is elected for a two-year term in secret balloting by a combined meeting of the Vermont House of Representatives and Vermont State Senate.
+At the time, elections took place in February of each odd-numbered year.)
 Cray took over from Drew in a ceremony on March 1, 2013, and Drew retired.